Women of all backgrounds are a powerful force in Canada’s innovation economy

 - You are looking to join a one-year intensive program to help accelerate the growth of your company.

-- You identify as a woman.
+- You identify as a woman and/or non-binary person.

 - You are the main technology innovator or individual leading/co-leading a Canadian business.